 3. Look at the Flexibility

 It might be hard, but look at the flexibility you will have once your debt payments are gone.
 Think about what you can do with the money you have to put away for your later years.
-Think about all the time you will have with your grandchildren or, even your own children.
-Think of what your life will be like once you push those bills out of the way – you can work for just enjoyment instead of necessity.
+What about the extra time you will have with your grandchildren or, even your own children.
+Imagine what your life will be like once you push those bills out of the way – you can work for just enjoyment instead of necessity.

 4. Pay Off a Debt, or Two or Three